CSU Athletic Facilities

 In addition to CSU athletics, the Convocation Center is the home for the Cleveland Crunch professional indoor soccer team and has seen such musical greats as MeatLoaf, Randy Travis, Billy Ray Cyrus, Alan Jackson, Jethro Tull and Luther Vandross.
 Other events such as the circus, the rodeo and the WWF dot the Convo calendar.

 Four large corner scoreboards, two with full-color animation capabilities, are situated in the corners of the arena.
 The scoreboards also boast a computerized sound system considered to be one of the most advanced in the country.
 In addition, a computerized lighting system bathes the basketball court in 200 footcandles of light.

 An auxiliary scoreboard graces the official scorer's table.
 Media tables situated across the floor are equipped with electrical outlets.
 There is media seating for 75 working press members at the floor level.

 Six locker rooms, including permanent pro style locker facilities for the CSU men's and women's basketball teams, ring the floor level, along with several smaller rooms for officials and performers.
 Adjoining rooms to the dressing areas are used for post-game interviews and as a working press room.

-The arena has been named the Henry J. Goodman Arena in honor of the former chairman of the Cleveland State University's Board of Trustees, a moving force in the realization of the University's dream of a very special building for its students and the community it serves.
+The arena has been named the Henry J. Goodman Arena in honor of the current chairman of the Cleveland State University's board of trustees, a moving force in the realization of the University's dream of a very special building for its students and the community it serves.